 6. Ringo Starr

-Ringo Starr (real name Richard Starkey) of Liverpool, England was the last member to join the Beatles, two days before the former drummer, Pete Best, was canned.
+Up next, Ringo Starr (real name Richard Starkey) of Liverpool, England, was the last member to join the Beatles, two days before the former drummer, Pete Best, was canned.

-While both Nanneri and Mozart were both musically gifted and trained by their father, only Mozart was able to continue his career due to gender restrictions and went on to become one of the most prolific and arguably best Austrian composers of all time.
+While both Nanneri and Mozart were both musically gifted and trained by their father, only Mozart was able to continue his career due to gender restrictions.
+He went on to become one of the most prolific and arguably one of the best Austrian composers of all time.

 8. Travis Barker